Skip to content

 The Problem

-The 4-person marketing team at this mid-market B2B SaaS company was generating 400+ leads monthly, but only 12% qualified as sales-ready opportunities.
-Sales development representatives spent 15 hours per week chasing unqualified prospects who downloaded content but weren't ready to buy.
-The marketing qualified lead to sales qualified lead conversion rate sat at 8%, well below the industry benchmark of 13% for B2B SaaS companies.
+The 4-person marketing team at this mid-market B2B SaaS company was generating 400+ leads monthly.
+Only 12% qualified as sales-ready opportunities.
+Sales development representatives spent 15 hours per week chasing unqualified prospects who downloaded content but weren't ready to buy, and the MQL-to-SQL conversion rate sat at 8%, well below the industry benchmark of 13% for B2B SaaS companies.

-This demand generation problem cost the company $180,000 annually in wasted sales capacity and inflated client acquisition costs.
-The team was measuring success by form fills and email opens rather than pipeline contribution, creating a disconnect between marketing activity and revenue outcomes.
-Without visibility into prospect readiness across different demand states, the handoff process relied on arbitrary lead scoring that prioritized recency over buying intent.
+The numbers got worse from there.
+This demand generation problem cost the company $180,000 annually in wasted sales capacity and inflated client acquisition costs, because the team was measuring success by form fills and email opens rather than pipeline contribution.
+That metric choice created a hard disconnect between marketing activity and revenue outcomes.
+Without visibility into prospect readiness across different demand states, lead scoring relied on recency instead of buying intent.

-Every month of low-quality leads delayed qualified opportunities as SDRs burned out chasing prospects in problem-unaware demand states instead of solution-evaluation prospects ready for sales conversations.
+Every month of low-quality leads delayed qualified opportunities.
+SDRs burned out chasing prospects stuck in problem-unaware demand states instead of engaging solution-evaluation prospects ready for a real sales conversation.

 The Approach

-The Starr Conspiracy's demand-state methodology restructured the entire demand generation program around ten distinct demand states, from problem-unaware to purchase-ready prospects.
-We rebuilt the content strategy, multi-channel distribution, and behavioral scoring based on engagement depth.
-We also redesigned sales handoff protocols tied to buying signals rather than form completion.
+Restructuring the program around demand states was the starting point.
+The Starr Conspiracy's demand-state methodology rebuilt the entire demand generation program around ten distinct demand states, from problem-unaware to purchase-ready prospects, and with it we rebuilt the content strategy, multi-channel distribution, behavioral scoring, and sales handoff protocols tied to buying signals rather than form completion.

 The content strategy mapped educational assets to specific demand states: problem identification guides for early-demand prospects, solution comparison frameworks for evaluation-demand states, and ROI calculators for purchase-ready opportunities.
 Content distribution spanned: